melanieshi0120/Consumer_Behavior_Analysis_ads/README.md

 # The Perspective of Behavioral Economics
 Behavioral Economics is the study of psychology as it relates to the economic decision-making processes of individuals and institutions.
 It could be combined with consumer behavior to study how people make decisions and how to affect people to make decisions with ‘invisible hands’.

+Dan Ariely is an Israeli-American professor of psychology and behavioral economics at Duke University.
+He mainly studies the role of human psychological phenomena in economics and how to use human psychological phenomena to influence people’s economic behavior.
+There are some classical examples to show how to influence consumers’ behavior.

 # Project Introduction
 - The dataset created by Jose Portilla and Pierian Data for his Udemy Course (Python for Data Science and Machine Learning Bootcamp).
 You can get the data from -  https://www.kaggle.com/fayomi/advertising.
 - The data contains ten different columns: